jl33-ai/jl33-ai.github.io/source/_drafts/water-net.md

 or No Surprises
 Post the raw version and the project version.
 Project: WaterNet.

+Show a water-sim proof of why you need a non-linear activation function Show a water-sim proof of the universal approximation theory Show a water-sim of a sigmoid activation function

 Exploring how a sigmoid function cna be represented in an anlogue way w/ fluid simulations.
 You could calculate the change in height as a function of the volume coming in... it's kind of a sigmoid x relu

 https://www.youtube.com/watch?v=dE_XVl7fwBQ